cotestatnt/AsyncTelegram/README.md

 ### Reference
 [Here how to use the library](https://github.com/cotestatnt/AsyncTelegram/blob/master/REFERENCE.md).

++ 2.0.0   Complete review of methods and data structures.
+Less memory usage.
+ESP32 is now completely asynchronous for upload as well
+          This release breaks compatibility with older ones.
+Sketchs needs to be little modified (checks the new examples)

 + 1.0.9   Bug fixes and merged some excellent pull requests
 + 1.0.8   Now you can update ESP firmware with a Telegram message (thanks to Vladimir!).
 Added example and instructions